vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 ### Using Enums

-You can use custom c# enums as input or output types to operations:
+You can use custom C# enums as input or output types to operations:
 ```csharp
 public enum DemoEnum { Foo, Bar };